 This is a homemade Moist Vanilla Cupcake recipe using oil instead of butter to produce a dense and sponge-like cupcake.
 The results are perfect cupcakes every time!
-This is a quick and easy vanilla cupcake recipe that is also versatile and can be adapted to other flavors.
+This is a quick and easy cupcake recipe that is also versatile and can be adapted to other flavors.

 I think everyone needs a quick and easy cupcake recipe that they can make in a pinch.
 This, my friends, will become your go-to cupcake recipe.
 These Moist Vanilla Cupcakes are dense like a sponge cake, stays moist for days and are packed with vanilla flavor.
 These are topped with a whipped vanilla frosting.
 This is my idea of a perfect cupcake.